-- Proj4Projection: domain projection defined in Proj4 format (see details at http://www.remotesensing.org/geotiff/proj_list/).
+- Proj4Projection: domain projection defined in Proj4 format (see details at http://geotiff.maptools.org/proj_list/).
 The interface sets the Lambert Conformal Conic projection, which is used by the CMAQ U.S. 12-km domain as the default.
 Users can change it to any projection supported for CMAQ modeling. - Grid Name: user-supplied name for the domain, using no more than 16 alphanumeric characters and no spaces. - Simulation Year: year (YYYY) for the EPIC simulation.
 FEST-C is designed to simulate yearly fertilizer application information for CMAQ bidirectional NH3 modeling. - NLCD/MODIS Data Year: year (YYYY) for the NLCD/MODIS land cover data used for the EPIC simulation.
 NLCD/MODIS land cover data are required in the EPIC simulation within FEST-C for CMAQ bidirectional NH3 modeling.
-Currently, users can select 2001, 2006, or 2011 NLCD/MODIS data year. - Scenario Name: name for the scenario, using alphanumeric characters and no spaces.
-When a new scenario is created, the following files and directories are created: - scenarios/scenariosInfo/"scenario name": XML file to store the scenario information
+Currently, users can select 2001, 2006, or 2011 NLCD/MODIS data year.
+2016 NLCD/MODIS data selection will be added to the system in the future.

+Scenario Name: name for the scenario, using alphanumeric characters and no spaces.
+When a new scenario is created, the following files and directories are created:

+scenarios/scenariosInfo/"scenario name": XML file to store the scenario information.

 - scenarios/"scenario name": directory to store all generated information for this scenario.
 Some subdirectories are also generated under this scenario directory (see Section 2 for file structures). - scenarios/"scenario name"/share_data/EPICCONT.DAT: contains EPIC constant parameters.
 The simulation period is a two-year period starting with the year before the simulation year. - Copy Scenario to copy an existing scenario under the scenarios/scenariosInfo directory to a new scenario with a defined simulation year, which can be the same as or different from the existing scenario year (see Figure 6).
-Note that if the existing scenario contains many crop simulations, this action can take a long time to complete in a background queue job. - Save Scenario to save a scenario after a user has worked on it.
-Only the input information for the scenario tool interfaces is saved.
-When the user performs the FEST-C tool actions, generated files are always saved under different directories, described in Section 2.
+Note that if the existing scenario contains many crop simulations, this action can take a long time to complete in a background queue job.